Leah1977/LSH_Electricians_MS1/README.md

 This website provides information on an electrical service for Domestic and Commercial clients.
 LSH Electricians are an electrical company serving the Dublin area.
 They serve both domestic and commercial clients.
 We have been in business for 20 years and would like to launch a new website to promote our company.

-We provide a range of services covering all your electrical needs.
-From small electrical household jobs to large commercial builds.
+We provide a range of services covering all your electrical needs, from small electrical household jobs to large commercial builds.
 We quote for all job sizes.
 We specialize in emergency call-outs.
 We are providing you with the service you need when you need it.